|

 Other activities worth trying in Gyeongju:

-Paint Traditional Folk Illustrations on Folding Fans – this is an experience worth trying when you would like to paint your own fan with traditional symbols.
-Learn about Korean traditional folk painting, and bring home a souvenir you have worked for.
+Paint Traditional Folk Illustrations on Folding Fans—This experience is worth trying when you want to paint your fan with traditional symbols.
+Learn about Korean traditional folk painting and bring home a souvenir you have worked for.
 See more here!

 Want to learn how to make some of your favorite Korean dishes?
 Take a cooking class in the charming setting of Gyeongju!
 Start at the local traditional market, choose the best ingredients, then learn to cook 3 to 4 traditional dishes.
 The best part?
 You get to eat it all at the end!
 See more here!